 If your goal is to have fun as a content creator than you need very little of the advice I’m going to share.
 The reason why is if you are doing this to have fun you can do that in less than 15 minutes of prep time.
 Set up your camera, set up your microphone and go start creating.
 Maybe you read some of the stuff I present here, maybe you don’t.
 If you are 100% sure your goal of having fun is never going to change then go out there and start.
 Have fun, take your lumps, graduate from the school of hard knocks, and just go forward with it.

-If, however, you think there is even a chance that your goal might change then you need to consider having a goal that is designed to at least supplement your income if not become your full-time job.
+If, however, you think there is even a 1% chance that your goal might change and you might want to make money off your content creation; then you NEED to consider a lot more things before you get started.